demisto/content/Packs/SolarWinds/Integrations/SolarWinds/README.md

 The SolarWinds integration interacts with the SWIS API to allow users to fetch alerts and events.
 It also provides commands to retrieve lists of alerts and events.
 This integration was integrated and tested with version 3.0.0 of SolarWinds Information Service (SWIS API).

+## SolarWinds Help

+SolarWinds Integration requires installation of SolarWinds Orion Platform which consolidates the full suite of monitoring capabilities into one platform.
+Following products used in this integration are managed under Orion

+1. Network Performance Manager
+2. Netflow Traffic Analyzer
+3. Network Configuration Manager
+4. IP Address Manager
+5. Log Analyzer
+6. Server and Application Monitor

+## How to install SolarWinds Orion Platform

+Follow this [link](https://documentation.solarwinds.com/en/success_center/orionplatform/content/install-new-deployment.htm), it contains a comprehensive guide on how to install Orion and the managed products.

 ## Configure SolarWinds on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.